 Our Si-based fiber-coupled detectors are designed for use in the 400 - 1100 nm wavelength range and provide a bandwidth of 1 GHz (Item # DET02AFC) or 2 GHz (Item # DET025AFC).
 For applications extending into the near infrared, consider our InGaAs-based fiber-coupled detectors, which provide detection in the 800 - 1700 nm wavelength range and provide a bandwidth of 1.2 GHz (Item # DET01CFC) or 5 GHz (Item # DET08CFC).
 When looking at high-speed signals, Thorlabs recommends using a 50 Ω load resistor.
 For lower bandwidth applications, our variable terminator or fixed stub-style terminators quickly adjusts the measured voltage.

-All of these detectors include an A23 12 VDC Bias battery; this was chosen because it provides an extremely low-noise source of power.
-This battery is optionally replaceable by the DET1B Power Adapter Kit (sold below) when the detector is being used in applications where a small increase in the signal noise due to noise in the line voltage is permissible or the finite lifetime of a battery is not acceptable.
-Please note that due to slight physical variations of the positive terminal from manufacturer to manufacturer, Thorlabs only recommends using an Energizer battery in our DET series of photodetectors.
+All of these detectors include a replaceable A23 12 VDC Bias battery, providing an extremely low-noise power source.
+This battery can be replaced by the DET2B power adapter bundle (sold below), which is ideal for applications where a small increase in the signal noise due to noise in the line voltage is permissible or the finite lifetime of a battery is not acceptable.
+Please note that due to slight physical variations of the positive terminal from manufacturer to manufacturer, Thorlabs recommends using only an Energizer® battery in our DET series photodetectors.

 Note: The data for all graphs above were obtained for their respective detectors with the AR-Coated windows included in the measurement set up.